 - County Funding: County of Orange “Solutions”

-- Federal Funding: New York State Department of Health Successfully Transitioning Youth Into Adolescence (STYA)
+- Federal Funding: New York State Department of Health Successfully Transitioning Youth to Adolescence (STYA)

 - State Funding: New York State Office of Children and Family Services Runaway Homeless Youth Act (RHYA)